Skip to main content

 llm=llm,

-agent_user=User(name="Multi-Tool Assistant", id="assistant"),
+agent_user=User(name="Multi-Tool Assistant", id="agent"),

 mcp_servers=[github_server, weather_server, database_server]